 The state first approved building of the Carmel-San Simeon Highway, to connect Big Sur to the rest of California, in 1919.
 San Quentin Prison set up three temporary prison camps to provide unskilled convict labor to help with road construction.
 It’s a truly amazing piece of engineering and with a tailwind from the seasonal northerly winds to push us along the coast an exhilarating ride.

-After our ride it’s a short shuttle to San Simeon, where we spend the night in a beachside hotel.
-If you want a bit more saddle time then you can ride the 30kms to our hotel, for a total for the day of 105 kms.
+After our ride it’s a short shuttle to Cambria where we spend the night in a beachside hotel.
+If you want a bit more saddle time then you can ride the 25kms to Cambria, for a total for the day of 105 kms.
 Along the way we will make a stop at the Piedras Biancas Elephant Seal colony.
 It’s quite a sight as hundreds of these giants of the sea bask in the sun and have the occasional battle to see who is boss.

 Tonight we will have dinner at a lovely local restaurant in a garden setting in the quaint little town of Cambria.

-After our tour of Hearst Castle we will head off and start our ride to see today’s Tour of California stage, from Pismo Beach to Avila Beach.
-The exact route isn’t known yet, but we believe it will head up above the coast in to the canyons and hills of inland California, cowboy country!
-It is here that we will catch up with the race and take our ride.
+After our tour of Hearst Castle we will head off and start our ride to see today’s Tour of California stage, from Pismo Beach to Morro Bay.
+The exact route isn’t known yet, but we believe it will head up above the coast in to the canyons and hills of inland California, cowboy country, before returning to the coast.
+Once we know the exact route we’ll plan the best place to view the race, with the most likely being the finish line on the waterfront of Morro Bay.

 After our ride and seeing the race for the first time we will head to our hotel in Santa Barbra.
-A laid back city, Santa Barbara is known for its coastal beauty and lush sub tropical gardens combined with an eclectic mix of Spanish, Victorian and Art Deco architecture.
-It’s a prosperous and undeniably attractive city, which is why have chosen Santa Barbara as our home for the next 3 nights.
+A laid back city, Santa Barbara is known for its coastal beauty and lush sub-tropical gardens combined with an eclectic mix of Spanish, Victorian and Art Deco architecture.
+It’s a prosperous and undeniably attractive city, which is why we have chosen Santa Barbara as our home for the next 2 nights.

 Tonight in Santa Barbara we can sample some of the local cuisine.
 There is an amazing choice on offer with the emphasis on casual outdoor dining to take advantage of the mild climate.
 If you like Mexican food, then you will be in heaven, as they do it better here than pretty much anywhere.